All the songs listed on this web-site are cross-referenced by song title in these

 1992

-John Lennon - "The John Lennon Video Collection", Warner Home Video (catalogue number?)
+John Lennon - "The John Lennon Video Collection", VHS release: Warner Home Video (catalogue number?)
 (USA), 1992:

 ![]() US VHS release |

-Bob makes a brief appearance in the video of John Lennon's song God.
-He
+There are three clips of Bob in the video of John Lennon's song God.

 1993